IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/creatingAssistant-configuringConvoSearch.md

 39. Move the slider to **More often** (or select **More often** in the drop-down).

-    This will ensure that actions are triggered less often unless the user’s query specifically matches the action’s input.
+    The setting helps ensure that actions are triggered less often unless the user’s query specifically matches the action’s input.

     ![](_attachments/genAIGlobalSettings3.png)